pmjdebruijn/BIGTREETECH-SKR-mini-E3-V1.2/README.md

 ## Important Notes

-**CRITICAL:** X/Y Microstepping has been increased to 32 (resulting in 160 steps/mm).
+**CRITICAL:** X/Y Microstepping has been reverted to 16 (resulting in 80 steps/mm again).

 **WARNING:** `Z_MAX_POS` has been limited to 220 to account for thicker print beds, a BMG style extruder upgrade and a leadscrew top mount upgrade.

-**INFO:** The status screen flow rate deadzone has been increased, so it's more difficult to accidentally trigger flow rate changes from the status screen.
+The status screen flow rate deadzone has been increased, so it's more difficult to accidentally trigger flow rate changes from the status screen.

 S-Curve acceleration is enabled.

-Junction deviation is builtin and enabled with a more conservative default value.
+Junction Deviation has been reverted back to Classic Jerk with conservative default values.

 Supports remaining times, if enabled in your slicer software ([`M73`](http://marlinfw.org/docs/gcode/M073.html) G-code).